Preparing for Matriculation

 Below you will find some useful preliminary information regarding the final steps for starting in your graduate program.
 You can expect to receive communication over the summer with reminders and further details about these, and other important resources that will be available to you as a University of Chicago graduate student.
+You may find the most up-to-date information regarding the University's response to COVID-19 here.

 Tuition and Billing